NielsKloosAvans/Rooky/README.md

 - Represent a chess board with 64 indexed squares.
 - Store pieces with a color and piece kind.
 - Build the normal starting position.
-- Parse the board and side-to-move parts of FEN into a `Game`.
+- Parse the board, side-to-move, and castling-rights fields of FEN into a `Game`.
 - Move pieces on the board and record captured pieces.
 - Track side to move and move history.
 - Generate pseudo-legal moves for: